 Finland’s Africa strategy – Towards stronger political and economic partnership

-The Finnish Government has approved Finland's Africa strategy today.
+The Finnish Government has approved Finland's Africa strategy on 18 March 2021.
 It will be used to diversify and deepen Finland’s relations with African countries, the African Union (AU) and regional organisations, with focus on political and economic relations.

 The strategy covers the strategic priorities of Finland's Africa policy and its aim is also to ensure a more comprehensive and coherent approach to Finland’s Africa policy.
 The emphasis of the strategy is based on the Government Report on Finnish Foreign and Security Policy.

-Finland will promote the objectives of the Africa strategy through bilateral relations with African countries, as an EU Member State, in cooperation with other Nordic countries, in international financial institutions and within the framework of the UN and other multilateral cooperation.
-The policies of the European Union’s recent Strategy with Africa are also taken into consideration in the strategy, as well as the objectives of Agenda 2030 and Agenda 2063 of the African Union.
+In addition to its bilateral relations with African countries, Finland will promote the objectives of the Africa strategy as an EU Member State, in cooperation with other Nordic countries, in international financial institutions and within the framework of the UN and other multilateral cooperation.
+The policies of the European Union’s recent Strategy with Africa are also taken into consideration in Finland’s strategy, as well as the objectives of Agenda 2030 and Agenda 2063 of the African Union.